 Across the street, a relative newcomer, MozzLab, has created another public gathering place, competing to make this one of the most social intersections around.
 Both corners provide seating that is available for anyone, day and night, open or not.
 Both provide food, but are not cafés and have no table service.
 They are places where people from the neighborhood love to gather and connect in a peaceful environment.

-The third corner of this intersection and local "security"
+The third corner of this intersection and its local "security."

 Court Street - full block activation

 Back on Court Street, an entire block became a major destination with multiple businesses, four food offerings/restaurants including the popular Sociale, a karate studio, a bodega, and a bus stop.
-This is the place to be.
+This is the place to be, but it will soon be gone.

 This mural is a recent addition, making this intersection one of the best in the neighborhood.

 These photos speak for themselves.
-This corner instantly transformed from a quiet intersection of pedestrians crossing to a magnetic meeting point.
+This corner, between DeGraw and Sacket streets instantly transformed from a quiet intersection of pedestrians crossing to a magnetic meeting point.

 Gradually, a variety of neighboring cafés pulled their offerings outside, creating a unified outdoor experience for the entire block, including children's classes that spilled onto the sidewalks with outdoor waiting spaces for parents.
 It was community building at its best.